gatsbyjs/gatsby/docs/docs/production-app.md

 ##### app-[contenthash].js

-This is bundle produced from [production-app.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/production-app.js) which you'll mostly be discussing in this section.
+This bundle is produced from [production-app.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/production-app.js) which will mostly be discussed in this section.
 It is configured in [webpack entry](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/webpack.config.js#L130)

 ##### webpack-runtime-[contenthash].js